MattCodes03/CW1_RubyOnRails/docs/src/assets/Tutorial/GettingStuffDone.md

 - `update` - This will first find the task we are attempting to update by ID.
 Once found we can thewn update the task based on the parameters stored in `task_params`.

-- `delete` - This does exactly what you think it does.
-Finds the task by ID then deletes it from the database.
+- `destroy` - This does exactly what you think it does.
+Finds the task by ID then deletes it from the database, then redirects you to the index page.

-- `task_params` & `task_params_update` - These are private methods within our controller which are responsible for collecting and storing the parameters we will submit when either updating or creating a new task.
-These are part of the **Strong Paramaters** security feature within rails, as they will also prevent any unwanted attributes from finding their way into our requests.

-### Creating your own views <a name="#createview"></a>

-Now we have our routes and their actions created its time for some front-end.
-We will need to create some addtional files for each of our new views:
-1. `app/views/todo/show.html.erb`
-2. `app/views/todo/new.html.erb`

-First we will make some changes to our `app/views/todo/index.html.erb` file to display all the tasks in our database and allow the user to create new ones or view existing ones.

 ```erb
 <h1>Tasks</h1>